timothytmzhou/ogol/PROPOSAL.md

 **The Logo Programming Language**
 In Logo, the turtle can move forward, rotate, and change its pen's color, width, etc. For example, the following Logo code:
 `repeat 4 [forward 50 right 90]`
 will draw a square.
-Logo is a Lisp with very simple syntax: there is support for console output using `print`, basic arithemtic operations (unlike most Lisps, Logo does not use s-expressions and adopts conventional infix notation),  procedures/functions, conditionals, and so on.
+Logo is a Lisp with very simple syntax: there is support for console output using `print`, basic arithemtic operations (unlike most Lisps, Logo does not use S-expressions and adopts conventional infix notation),  procedures/functions, conditionals, and so on.
 Intrestingly, even though the turtle is very limited in its capabilities, stunningly complex figures can be easily created.
 Abelson even co-wrote a [college-level text](https://mitpress.mit.edu/books/turtle-geometry) on Turtle Geometry, which gives a formal mathematical treatement of turtle graphics.
 Here is another example, a procedure which draws a spiral:
 ```
 to spiral :size :angle
 if :size > 100 [stop]